MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

 ---
-title: Manage personal access tokens via API
+title: Manage personal access tokens using API
 titleSuffix: Azure DevOps
-description: Users can use the PAT lifecycle management API to get, create, update, and revoke their personal access tokens (PATs). ms.technology: devops-security ms.topic: conceptual ms.author: caosadci
+description: Learn how to use the PAT lifecycle management API to get, create, update, and revoke their personal access tokens (PATs). ms.technology: devops-security ms.topic: conceptual ms.author: caosadci